cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 ## Restrictions on Auto-Binding

-Auto-binding relies on the Bindings Generator tool, which Cocos has officially singled out on GitHub: <https://github.com/cocos-creator/bindings-generator>.
+Auto-binding relies on the [Bindings Generator tool](https://github.com/cocos-creator/bindings-generator).
 The Bindings Generator tool can Bind public methods and public properties of C++ classes to the scripting layer.
 The automatic binding tool, although very powerful, has a few limitations:
 1. it can only generate bindings for classes, not structs, independent functions, etc.
 2. it is not possible to generate `Delegate` type APIs, because objects in scripts cannot inherit from the `Delegate` class in C++ and override the `Delegate` functions in it.
 3. the child class overrides the API of the parent class while overriding this API.